emacsorphanage/ov/README.md

 #### ov-forwards `(&optional point)`

-Get overlays within from the beginning of the buffer to `point`.
+Get overlays within from the buffer to `point` to the end of the buffer.

-Return: overlay list or nil
+Return: `overlay list` or `nil`

 ```cl
 (setq ov1 (ov-forwards))